Garmin Forerunner 945/955 LTE/PRO – What features will we see?

 You can only get from A to B in so many ways.
 They are already pretty much ‘invented’ and ‘out there’.

 The future will be about the intelligence and functionality built into geographic points rather than how to get to them…we already know how to get somewhere ‘easily’ enough augmented by clever things like popularity routing.
-I also seem to remember reading somewhere that bike/hike routing has been implemented by a Garmin competitor that finds routes which minimise the elevation gain.
+I also seem to remember reading somewhere that bike/hike routing has been implemented by a Garmin competitor that finds routes that minimise the elevation gain.

 One of the cumbersome things when using the 945 to navigate is actually instructing the 945 how to navigate when in the middle of nowhere.
 The 5-button interface is really not great for this except in an emergency when no-one in your group has a smartphone.
 Referring to an earlier point, the voice enablement for navigation could be useful, working along similar lines to the voice-enabled navigation features of Google Maps.
 Just sayin’ ;-).